gardehal/python-playlist/README.md

 - queue videos from channels on youtube since last check
   - Cannot get hours and minutes of video posted?
 Only day?

-- save, delete etc should return entities, not bools
 - setup CLI for everything
   - update help-print
   - Better way to deal with input and types, e.g. eval("false") fails, named input like --mylist = 1, 2, 3?
-  - easier way to deal with the uid IDs? any possibility of making them tabable or shorter with guaranteed unique?
-  - remove and simple functions which can have list args should take multiple
 - prune commands for removing watched streams, remove ids from playlists if no corresponding stream, remove sources without playlist?, streams without playlist?
 - more detailed use docs?
 - tests for core functions like fetch and play?